msberends/AMR/README.md

 ## Why this package?
 This R package contains functions to make microbiological, epidemiological data analysis easier.
 It allows the use of some new S3 classes to work with MIC values and antimicrobial interpretations (i.e. values S, I and R).

 AMR can also be predicted for the forthcoming years with the `rsi_predict` function.
-For use with the `dplyr` package, the `rsi` can be used in conjunction with `summarise` to calculate the resistance percentages of different antibiotic columns of a table.
+For use with the `dplyr` package, the `rsi` function can be used in conjunction with `summarise` to calculate the resistance percentages of different antibiotic columns of a table.

 ## How to use it?
 ```r